dokang307/Internship_Report/content/2-Proposal/_index.md

 ### 3.2 OUT OF SCOPE

-Due to time and resource limitations of the MVP phase, the following items are not included:

 - Optimal user search algorithm based on real-time Geo-location (currently using simplified logic).
 - Complex Auto-scaling for the Database layer (currently using basic RDS).
 - Deep Latency Optimization for regions outside Singapore.